Multicampus Faculty Working Groups, 2020-21

-The Multicampus Faculty Working Group Grant supports University of California faculty as they collaborate on innovative agendas in ways that contribute to the advancement of the working group topic specifically, and the humanities as a whole.
+The Multicampus Faculty Working Group Grant supports UC faculty as they collaborate on innovative agendas in ways that contribute to the advancement of the specific working group topic and the humanities as a whole.
 Working groups may consist of 5 to 15 individuals (primarily UC faculty, from at least two campuses) who will collaborate over one academic year to address a clearly-defined and timely issue or the early stages of research on an emergent topic in the humanities.
 Throughout this year, members must engage in regular, ongoing virtual communication and meet in person at least two times.

 Applications must be submitted online via Submittable by 11:59 PM (Pacific time) on the deadline date.